inferno986return/microsoft-open-source-wishlist/README.md

 # microsoft-open-source-wishlist
-A wishlist of Microsoft products I would like open-sourced officially.
+A wishlist of Microsoft products I would like open-sourced officially under OSI or FSF approved licensing.
 These are mostly basic programs pre-installed with Windows.

 ## Complete
 These are projects that Microsoft have released to my knowledge as complete.